Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Numerical Verification

 \section{Numerical Verification}

 In this section, we verify the obtained formulas and bounds for the eventual outage probability.
-Here $\rho = \frac{\lambda \bar{X}}{p}$ is the utilization factor, in analogy with the queueing theory (see Table \ref{table:queueing_analogue}), which is a dimensionless number.
+Here $\rho = \frac{\lambda \bar{X}}{p}$ is the utilization factor, in analogy with the queuing theory (see Table \ref{table:queueing_analogue}), which is a dimensionless number.
 For instance, $\rho=1.1$ would mean that the energy harvest rate is $10$ \% higher than the energy consumption rate.
-In all the figures, Figs. \ref{fig:eventual-outage-for-exponential} -- \ref{fig:eventual-outage-comparison}, we assumed that the energy packets arrive as Poisson process.
-We have plotted the changes in eventual outage probability versus the initial battery energy, for varying $\rho$ and varying energy packet size distribution.

-The predicted eventual outage probability for Poisson arrival, as given by (\ref{eqn:eventual-outage-poisson-exact}), is compared with the exponential upper bound and Monte-Carlo simulations.
-For the Monte-Carlo simulations, we are required to follow the evolution of $U(t)$ until $t=\infty$, in order to check whether $U(t)$ becomes negative within finite time.
+For Monte-Carlo simulations, we are required to follow the evolution of $U(t)$ until $t=\infty$, in order to check whether $U(t)$ becomes negative within finite time.
 However, this is certainly not possible.
-As such, we checked the evolution of $U(t)$ through $t \in [0, T]$ where $T = 1000$ time-units.
-For a given value of $\rho$ and $u_0$, $50,000$ simulations were run to produce a single data point.
+As such, we check the evolution of $U(t)$ through $t \in [0, T]$ where $T = 1000$ time-units.
+For a given value of $\rho$ and $u_0$ in some energy-units, $50,000$ sample paths were run to produce a single data point.

-Figs. \ref{fig:eventual-outage-for-exponential} -- \ref{fig:eventual-outage-for-uniform} plots the eventual outage probability, $\psi(u_0)$, versus initial battery energy, $u_0$, for cases when the energy packet size is exponential, deterministic, and uniform distributed, respectively.
-In all three figures, the energy arrival process was assumed to be a Poisson process.
-The eventual outage probability was predicted using (\ref{eqn:eventual-outage-poisson-exact}).
-The adjustment coefficient $r^*$ was computed using (\ref{eqn:adj-coef-eqn-MM1}) for exponential packet sizes; while for deterministic and uniform packet sizes, $r^*$ was obtained by numerically solving (\ref{eqn:adj-coef-eqn-MD1}) and (\ref{eqn:adj-coef-eqn-MU1}), respectively.
-The exponential upper bound was computed by using (\ref{eqn:outage-inequality}).